July 27, 2024 by John Burnham / Samantha Wilson

 This assesses the condition of a boat before or after being transported and is again used for insurance purposes.

-Also referred to as a pre-purchase survey, this is the most comprehensive type of survey and will delve deeper into the condition of the boat, checking everything from its structural integrity to the electronics, safety systems, interior cosmetics and more.
+Also referred to as a pre-purchase survey when a purchase and sale is contemplated, this is the most comprehensive survey and will dig deeper into the condition of the boat, checking everything from the structural integrity of the hull to the electronics, safety systems, interior cosmetics and more.
 While all boats will have different requirements, essentially a full condition survey will look at the hull, transom, engine, mechanical and propulsion gear, communications equipment, fittings, and electronics.
-Things such as cracks, osmosis, signs of accidents, and water damage will be looked for, as well as general condition, age related wear and tear, connections, and deck fixtures.
+The surveyor will look for cracks, osmosis, signs of accidents, and water damage, as well as general condition, age-related wear and tear, connections, and deck fixtures.

 See the article: Types Marine Surveys: Pre-Purchase, Condition and Damage